bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 But I think it's still not that bad because they can pre-generate what all of these addresses would be and put them in some sort of database.
 On the silent payment side, and again, this is something where I'm like, I wouldn't recommend that people build it this way, but let's just say the server said, hey look, I've got an index for silent payments, just give me your scan key, I'll do the scanning for you, and now I've got a million users.
 That does mean that that server would have to do a million ECDH steps, so a million elliptic curve multiplications to check for all of their users, which is going to be more work than the `xpub` lookup in a database style of doing things.
-I think really, the way you push for payment adoption is I think we keep investing in these more private like client protocols because you know what I was describing earlier with BIP 157 and 158 it's another one of these nice ones that I think it's private, but it also scales better right because one single server computes these indexes and distributes them to clients.
+I think really, the way you push for payment adoption is I think we keep investing in these more private light client protocols because you know what I was describing earlier with BIP 157 and 158 it's another one of these nice ones that I think it's private, but it also scales better right because one single server computes these indexes and distributes them to clients.
 The server does the computation of the index one time, and then they give it to whoever asked for it.
 If the server does the work once, it gives it to many clients.
 So this is like a good client-server model.
 Then each individual client does a little bit of work relevant to themselves.
 So, if I have a million silent payments users, and they're all using this more private protocol, they'll ask for the filter data from the node a million times.
-So the node would compute it once, give it to people a million times, and then you have a million phones each doing their own ECDH calculations to check for payments, which distributes that calculation a lot better, rather than having a single server just chewing through ECDH calculations to support n number of users.
+So the node would compute it once, give it to people a million times, and then you have a million phones each doing their own ECDH calculations to check for payments, which distributes that calculation a lot better, rather than having a single server just chewing through ECDH calculations to support N number of users.

 Christoph Ono: 00:56:07